 *We have changed the names and some locations for privacy reasons, but comments are genuine*

 If you would like to be a part of this wonderful supportive group, please contact us using the form on this site or simply email email@example.com Paypal a donation and we can: meet face to face,collect your membership information and you can join our private secure facebook group.

 We are a UK based group of parents who have adopted our children from the looked after system in the past 20+ years.
 All of our teenagers are incredible survivors who need specialist parenting which can be very hard going.
 Despite dealing with some heavy subjects, we like to meet socially and have a bit of relaxation with other parents who understand what we are facing.
+We are looking forward to the easing of restrictions which will enable this to happen again.
 These pages are by way of an introduction to our group, our aims and an overview of what we do.
 We accept families with adopted children, teens and young people but our focus is supporting parents through the teenage years.
 Our group is a not for profit organisation committed to this community.
 We promote (and try) to follow therapeutic principles (in depth document HERE.)

-Here is a brief (not exclusive) list of things POTATO group do.
+Here is a brief (not exclusive) list of things the POTATO group do.

 Please visit our membership section for details of how to join us.